welisonw/welisonw/README.md

 - 👨‍💻 I’m a growing developer.
 - 🤓 I'm passionate about technology, studying, researching.
 - 📚 Eternal curious who is always eager to learn and to help others.
-- 🌱 I’m currently studying React and TypeScript.
+- 🌱 I’m currently studying TypeScript, React and Next.js.
 - 🚀 Student in B7Web, Origamid, Rocketseat and Youtube.
 - 🤝 I’m looking forward to applying my experience and knowledge to new challenges, with opportunities to continue learning.
 - 🏔️ Challenges are what make life interesting and overcoming them is what makes life meaningful.